apache/pulsar/site2/docs/administration-upgrade.md

 2. Start the bookie.

 > **Advanced operations**
-> When you upgrade a large BookKeeper cluster in rolling upgrade scenario, upgrading one bookie at a time is slow.
+> When you upgrade a large BookKeeper cluster in a rolling upgrade scenario, upgrading one bookie at a time is slow.
 If you configure rack-aware or region-aware placement policy, you can upgrade bookies rack by rack or region by region, which speeds up the whole upgrade process.

 ## Upgrade brokers and proxies